How Many Crusades Were There? Unpacking a Complex Historical Count

 The Detailed Explanation: Defining the Indulgable War

 To grasp why counting Crusades is complex, one must first understand the origins and expansion of the idea.
-The First Crusade (1095-1099) was a unique phenomenon: a spontaneous, popular response to Pope Urban II’s call at Clermont to aid the Byzantine Empire and liberate Jerusalem from Muslim rule.
-It was framed as an armed pilgrimage, a concept that merged the monastic ideal of pilgrimage with the knightly duty of warfare.
-The monumental success of this expedition, culminating in the capture of Jerusalem and the establishment of the Crusader States, set the template.
+Worth adding: it was framed as an armed pilgrimage, a concept that merged the monastic ideal of pilgrimage with the knightly duty of warfare.
+This leads to the First Crusade (1095-1099) was a unique phenomenon: a spontaneous, popular response to Pope Urban II’s call at Clermont to aid the Byzantine Empire and liberate Jerusalem from Muslim rule.
+In practice, the monumental success of this expedition, culminating in the capture of Jerusalem and the establishment of the Crusader States, set the template.
 The Church then sought to replicate this model, issuing formal calls for “crucesignati” (those signed with the cross) for specific, time-bound campaigns with defined objectives, primarily in the East.

-However, the “Crusading Idea” quickly metastasized.
-The papacy realized the potent tool it possessed: a holy war that could mobilize the martial energies of Europe under spiritual authority.
+On the flip side, the “Crusading Idea” quickly metastasized.
 By the 13th century, the crusade was no longer exclusively an Eastern enterprise.
+On the flip side, the papacy realized the potent tool it possessed: a holy war that could mobilize the martial energies of Europe under spiritual authority.
 Pope Innocent III and his successors authorized crusades against political enemies within Christendom—most famously the Albigensian Crusade (1209-1229) against the Cathar heresy in southern France.
 Later, campaigns against the Ottoman Turks in the Balkans, the Northern or Baltic Crusades against pagan peoples in modern-day Estonia, Latvia, and Lithuania, and even the brutal suppression of the Stedinger Crusade (1233-1234) in Germany were all granted the same plenary indulgence.
 Thus, a “Crusade” became any papally-approved war fought for a cause deemed spiritually meritorious, vastly expanding the historical roster beyond the Levant.

 The Major numbered Crusades to the Holy Land (1095-1291)